javasteve99/static-prototyping-framework/README.md

 Static Prototyping Framework
 ===================

 A template for rapid prototyping of static sites and applications.
-It's built on Jekyll and uses the HTML5 Boilerplate index.html and file structure, and Bootstrap CSS and JS.
-It pulls in a LOT of CSS and JS by default.
-If you wish to use it for production sites, you should delete unused styles and javascript.
+It's built on Jekyll and uses the HTML5 Boilerplate index.html and file structure, a modified subset of Twitter's Bootstrap CSS, and Sass.

 HTML5 Boilerplate
 -----------------